segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 2. From the Overview page, select the three dots icon.
 3. Select **Delete audience**.

-Note: this action can't be undone.
+Note: deleting an audience can't be undone.
 After you delete an audience, the audience will stop computing and data is no longer sent to your downstream destinations.

 #### Compute statuses
 Engage displays the following compute statuses for Linked Audiences.